MCJack123/Luz/README.md

 ## Format Details
 The compression algorithm revolves around using Huffman coding + LZ77 on the language tokens itself, rather than on the bytes in the source file.

+- The entire Lua script is passed through a Lua lexer, which splits up the file into tokens, and classifies them by the type of token.
+- All whitespace and comments are stripped to remove unnecessary data while running.
 - A static Huffman tree, computed using a large data set of Lua files, is used to code Lua keywords, operators, and commonly-used identifiers, strings and numbers.
 Each token in the file is stored as one code (plus extra data for identifiers/strings/numbers).
 - Other identifiers are stored in a dynamic, per-file Huffman tree, which uses canonical codes to reduce the size of the tree in the file.
 Identifiers are coded with a special ":name" token code, and then the code for the identifier tree.
 - Numbers are stored using one of two ways: